yuriyouzhou/lsm-gr/readme.md

+# lsm-gl
-# POC for liquidity savings mechanism and grid lock resolution implementation in blockchain
+POC for liquidity savings mechanism and grid lock resolution implementation in blockchain

 ### how to run
 1. run `ganache-cli -b 3` to start the emulator